RaissaFondjo/Group_6_Final_Project/README.md

 ## Questions we want to answer with the data:
-- What are the key factors that effect the price of the rental property?
+- What are the key factors that affect the price of the rental property?
     - We wanted to identify if the following key feature drive the price of the property: Neighborhood (Location), Competitor’s prices, Special Amenities, consumers’ reviews, and opinions.

 - Within the same neighborhood what make a customer to select one vs another property?